BDA-KTS/detection-of-verified-claims/README.md

 - `<dataset name>`: A custom name for your input query dataset (e.g., "sample").
 SimBa will automatically look for the input file at `data/<dataset name>/queries.tsv`.

 This will use the ClaimsKG database to find fact-checked claims that are similar to your input queries.
+The results will be written to the folder of your dataset, e.g.:

+- `data/<dataset>/pred_client.tsv` : human-readable output (claims, URLs, ratings, similarity scores)
+- `data/<dataset>/pred_qrels.tsv` : standard format for evaluation

 ### Using Cache for Efficiency